irebuf/dncs-lab/README.md

             Interface "eth2"
     ovs_version: "2.0.2"
 ```
 We can see the ports' name and also if they are associated to a VLAN. `Eth1` is a trunk port: it's a link between `switch` and `router-1`.
-Otherwise `Eth2` and `Eth3` are access port: they take the packets they receive and retags them.
+Otherwise `Eth2` and `Eth3` are access port: they take the packets they receive and retag them.

 You can also execute the `ifconfig` command for controlling network interface.
 ```